partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 * 👉Yes! explain
 * I know, I'm good

-Barley is able to find the potatobombs by smell.
-Move Barley to Momo-1 without making him step on any bombs.
-Use the D-pad to move Barley.
-If there are any bombs, Barley will find them on his own.
+Barkley is able to find the potatobombs by smell.
+Move Barkley to Momo-1 without making him step on any bombs.
+Use the D-pad to move Barkley.
+If there are any bombs, Barkley will find them on his own.
 If you step on any, they'll explode, so be careful.

 [Notes: There are also holes to investigate.
 Walking over a hole will not cause you to fall or anything.]

 ### Uncovering a mole

 Momo: Ah!
 A mole!
-Kawaiiiiii!
+So cute!

 Bonbon: Heeeeeeeee!!
 I hate moles!
 HAAATE MOLLEEESSSS-BONNNN!!